alexjbinnie/narupatools/docs/source/faq/lammps.rst

 ... create a new simulation from scratch?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To create a new LAMMPS simulation from scratch, use the :obj:`narupatools.lammps.LAMMPSSimulation.create_new`.
 You must provide what unit system to use, which may be one of the options provided `here <https://docs.lammps.org/units.html>`_.
-If you want to use "lj" units, then instead of specifying "lj" you must pass in a custom :obj:`narupatools.core.UnitSystem`.
-This is because "lj" is unitless, and narupatools needs to be told how to convert units to and from actual narupatools units.
+If you want to use "lj" units, then instead of specifying "lj" you must pass in a custom :obj:`narupatools.physics.units.UnitSystem`.
+This is because "lj" is unitless, and narupatools needs to be told how to convert units to and from actual narupa units.

 ... handle a specific LAMMPS error or warning?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^